oit-ipbl/robots/tello/DJITelloPy.md

 ## Take-off and Landing
 ### tello_sample01.py
 The following codes are for takeoffs and landings in Tello.

-Check the drone's movement by moving the code.
+Check the code and the drone's movement.
 ```python
 from djitellopy import Tello